shaloo/docs.arcana/includes/text-snippets/react-native-get-start.md

 !!! tip "Testnet > Mainnet"

-      If you have deployed your Unity app on Arcana Testnet and are looking to migrate it on the Mainnet, see [[migrate-app-testnet-mainnet|Testnet > Mainnet Migration Guide]].
+      If you have deployed your React-Native app on Arcana Testnet and are looking to migrate it on the Mainnet, see [[migrate-app-testnet-mainnet|Testnet > Mainnet Migration Guide]].

 That is all! :material-party-popper: